Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Introduction

 2. We develop stability bounds of local SGD for both convex and strongly convex problems, based on which we develop excess risk bounds.
 This gives the first stability and generalization bounds for local SGD.

 3. Our risk bounds for both minibatch SGD and local SGD are optimal.
 For convex problems our bounds are of the order $O(1/\sqrt{n})$, while for $\mu$-strongly convex problems our bounds are of the order $O(1/(n\mu))$, where $n$ is the sample size.
 These match the existing minimax lower bounds for the statistical guarantees~\citep{agarwal2009information}.
-Furthermore, we show that minibatch SGD can achieve a linear speedup w.r.t. the batch size, and local SGD achieves a linear speedup w.r.t. the number of machines.
-To our knowledge, these are the first linear speedup for minibatch and local SGD in generalization for general problems.
+Furthermore, we show that minibatch SGD achieves a linear speedup w.r.t. the batch size, and local SGD achieves a linear speedup w.r.t. the number of machines.
+To our knowledge, these are the first linear speedup for minibatch and local SGD in generalization for general problems in the multi-pass setting.

-To achieve these results, we develop techniques by introducing the \emph{expectation-variance decomposition} and self-bounding property~\citep{kuzborskij2018data,lei2020fine} into stability analysis based on a reformulation of minibatch SGD with binomial variables~\citep{feldman2019high}.
+To achieve these results, we develop techniques by introducing the \emph{expectation-variance decomposition} and self-bounding property~\citep{kuzborskij2018data,lei2020fine} into the stability analysis based on a reformulation of minibatch SGD with binomial variables~\citep{feldman2019high}.
 Indeed, the existing stability analysis of the vanilla SGD~\citep{hardt2016train,kuzborskij2018data,lei2020fine} does not apply to minibatch SGD.
-Furthermore, even with our formulation, the techniques in \citep{lei2020fine} would imply suboptimal stability bounds.
+Furthermore, even with our formulation, the techniques in~\citep{lei2020fine} would imply suboptimal stability bounds.

 The paper is organized as follows.
 We survey the related work in Section~\ref{sec:work}, and formulate the problem in Section~\ref{sec:problem}.
 We study the stability and generalization for minibatch SGD in Section \ref{sec:mini}, and extend these discussions to local SGD in Section \ref{sec:local}.
 We present the proof of minibatch SGD in Section \ref{sec:proof-minibatch-sgd} and the proof of local SGD in Section \ref{sec:proof-local-sgd}.
 We conclude the paper in Section \ref{sec:conclusion}.